 After the initial styling, the artwork that I had chosen was somehow not fitting in and I wasn’t fully convinced.
 That is when I remembered my friend Denzil who runs CustHum Studio that makes amazing pinewood furniture.
 I thought I could borrow something from him to complete the look.
 We had a quick chat and discussed the look that I was trying to achieve and within a couple of hours I had two wooden art pieces and a Murphy table delivered to my place.

 I am so grateful for the fact that without a doubt or second thought he sent me the things and fast.
 Thank you, i must have done something right.

 Back to the studio, it took a couple of hours to set everything up and we were ready to shoot.
-I think I took at-least a hundred shots from different angles, before I was ready to wrap up.
-I cant believe this turned out so well.
+I think I took at least a hundred shots from different angles, before I was ready to wrap up.
+I can’t believe this turned out so well.
 We were so hesitant to move back to our old setting coz it looked even better in person.
 I will list out where I got everything from at the end of the post.

 Better Homes and Gardens India along with Social Samosa is celebrating content creators #celebratingcreators and have announced the Lifestyle Influencer awards.
 I have been nominated in Decor and under 3 categories: Best Design Inspiration, Best Ethnic Decor and Best Craft & DIY.
 If you love my content, please go to the links on all 3 categories and vote for me.
-If you already have a favorite blogger for any of the categories mentioned there, please take that little trouble to vote for them.
+If you already have a favorite blogger for any of the categories mentioned here, please take that little trouble to vote for them.
 As content creators, it will be a huge boost for us.